 - "Final Appealable Orders," Dayton Bar Association Appellate Practice Committee CLE, December 2011

-- American Bar Association, Consumer Financial Services Committee, Young Lawyer Liaison to the Litigation and Arbitration Subcommittee (2016-present)
+- American Bar Association, Consumer Financial Services Committee, Young Lawyer Liaison to the Litigation and Arbitration Subcommittee (2016-2020); Co-Vice Chair to the Litigation and Arbitration Subcommittee (2020-present)

 - Dayton Bar Association, Young Lawyers Division, Former Chair of the Community Service Committee

 - Federal Bar Association, Former CLE Chair, Dayton Chapter

 - Ohio State Bar Association, Member of the Litigation Section, Women in the Profession Section, Banking, Commercial & Bankruptcy Law Committee and Federal Courts & Practice Committee